macbeth/comfyui-truenas/README.md

 repository of the images is here : https://hub.docker.com/r/tommasopiantanida/comfyui-truenas

 ## Changelog

+16 03 2026
+Fixed the path of the docker images so it is not bound to ComfyUI version: you don't need to mapp app/tags/v0.17.2/models , just map app/ComfyUI/models folder etc.

 15 02 2026 - Updated ComfyUI to the version 0.13.